MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/using-instruments-to-detect-native-leaks-using-markheap.md

 # Profiling Xamarin.iOS Applications with Instruments

-Xcode **Instruments** is a tool that can be used to to profile Xamarin.iOS apps on a device or in the simulator.
+Xcode **Instruments** is a tool that can be used to profile Xamarin.iOS apps on a device or in the simulator.
 Mono uses its Just-in-Time model to compile code and Instruments doesn’t interpret this kind of data well, so it can be difficult to work with output from simulator-based applications that use Instruments.